 Diverse group of faculty: Proposals must include at least 5 Water Institute Affiliate Faculty who are eligible to advise students in participating Colleges/Schools (CALS, CLAS, SNRE).
-Faculty who are currently major advisors of 2017 WIGF Fellows are not eligible to participate in the 2019 WIGF cohort.
+Faculty who are currently major advisors of 2019 WIGF Fellows are not eligible to participate in the 2021 WIGF cohort.
+In addition to disciplinary diversity, we seek faculty teams that are diverse across career stage, campus location, and include individuals that are underrepresented in their disciplines.

-Inclusion of faculty members from other Colleges and professional schools affiliated with the Water Institute is encouraged because of demonstrated benefits to doctoral students and their faculty advisors of participation in such an interdisciplinary program.
-The Water Institute Director would be pleased to participate in meetings with faculty and Deans from other colleges to assess their interest in joining the WIGF program.
+Inclusion of faculty members from other Colleges and Professional Schools (outside of CALS, CLAS, SNRE) affiliated with the Water Institute is encouraged.
+The Water Institute Director is available to participate in meetings with faculty and Deans from other Colleges to assess their interest in joining the WIGF program.

 Comprehensive interdisciplinary theme: Proposals must describe a comprehensive interdisciplinary theme in an existing or emerging area of water science that will serve as the foundation for Graduate Fellow activities and is appropriate for doctoral-level research.
 The proposal should describe major individual research efforts for each of the Graduate Fellows and how they would be integrated to form the thematic basis for the interdisciplinary project.
 Research efforts should be described in sufficient detail for reviewers to assess their disciplinary scientific merit and relevance to the interdisciplinary project theme.
-Please keep in mind, however, that proposals should be written in a manner appropriate for an interdisciplinary review panel.
-The proposal should describe existing funding available to support the proposed research, and specific plans to obtain additional external funding for Graduate Fellow research expenses.
+The proposal should describe graduate fellow recruitment and retention strategies, existing funding available to support the proposed research, and specific plans to obtain additional external funding for Graduate Fellow research expenses.

 Strong collaborative interactions: In addition to describing individual and collaborative research within the proposed theme, the proposal must describe activities that will enhance the cohort's integration and help them develop skills to work in a collaborative interdisciplinary environment.
-Collaborative and research activities should be integrated and designed to enhance trans-disciplinary competencies such as fostering the ability to work in diverse teams; creating a system of communication and exchange that keeps cohort engaged; providing instruction in ethics and the responsible conduct of research; and/or providing training in communication of the substance and importance of research to disciplinary experts, interdisciplinary collaborators, and lay audiences.
-Examples of potential integrative group activities include joint field experiences; development and team teaching of undergraduate courses; group projects with external stakeholders; participation in training programs focused on skill-building in interdisciplinary teamwork, leadership, communication and participation in interdisciplinary seminar series (i.e. Water Institute Distinguished Scholar Seminar series) and conferences (i.e. Biennial Water Institute Symposium).
+Collaborative and research activities should be integrated and designed to enhance transdisciplinary competencies such as fostering the ability to work in diverse teams; creating a system of communication and exchange that keeps cohort engaged; providing instruction in ethics and the responsible conduct of research; and/or providing training in communication of the substance and importance of research to disciplinary experts, interdisciplinary collaborators, and lay audiences.
+Examples of potential integrative group activities include joint field experiences; development and team teaching of undergraduate courses; group projects with external stakeholders; participation in training programs focused on skill-building in interdisciplinary teamwork, leadership, communication and information sharing; joint paper writing, joint proposal writing, and organization and participation in interdisciplinary seminar series (i.e. Water Institute Distinguished Scholar Seminar series) and conferences (i.e. Biennial Water Institute Symposium).